1) PURPOSE OF OUR POLICY

 2.5 If, at any time, an individual provides Personal Information or other information about someone other than himself or herself, the individual warrants that they have that person’s consent to provide such information for the purpose specified.

 2.6 Our website and services are unavailable to children (persons under the age of 18 years).
-If an individual is under 18 years of age, they can only use our website and services under the supervision of a parent or guardian.
+If an individual is under 18 years of age, they can only use our website and services under the permission of a parent or guardian.

 3) THE INFORMATION WE COLLECT